bahmutov/cypress-hyperapp-unit-test/README.md

 ## Use

-In your Cypress spec files (this code is in [cypress/integration/hello-world-spec.js](cypress/integration/hello-world-spec.js)) mount the application, just like you would "normally".
+In your Cypress spec files (the example below is from file [cypress/integration/hello-world-spec.js](cypress/integration/hello-world-spec.js)) mount the application, just like you would "normally".

 ```js
 import { mount } from 'cypress-hyperapp-unit-test'